authelia/authelia/docs/content/en/integration/openid-connect/freshrss/index.md

 * __Port:__ '443'
   * this is the port freshrss is served over (usually 80 for http and 443 for https) NOT the port of the docker container

+### Special Notes

+1. The FressRSS implementation seems to always include the port in the requested `redirect_uri`.
+As Authelia strictly conforms to the specifications this means the client registration **_MUST_** include the port for the requested `redirect_uri` to match.

 ## Configuration

 ### Authelia